PaarthAsri/E-Commerce-Site/README.md

 # E-Commerce-Site
-An E-Commerce website solely designed by me on django framework.
+An E-Commerce website solely designed by me with python language and use of django framework.